Criterion 5 for ORS: High learning needs

-Nine- and 10-year-old students will still be learning skills and concepts usually demonstrated independently by four-year-old children.
+Nine and ten-year-old students will still be learning skills and concepts usually demonstrated independently by four-year-old children.

 This criterion isn't for students who have specific difficulties with only some parts of the curriculum, such as receptive and expressive language, literacy or numeracy.

-Sam was identified as having global developmental delay when he was 2 years old.
-His early intervention team made a successful application to the ORS before Amelia started school and she has received ongoing specialist support throughout her school years.
+Amelia was identified as having global developmental delay when she was around two years of age.
+Her early intervention team made a successful application to the ORS before Amelia started school and she has received ongoing specialist support throughout her school years.

-Sam’s progress at school has been very slow.
-His programme is focused on supporting him to learn functional skills, which will be useful to him when he leaves school.
+Amelia’s progress at school has been very slow.
+Her programme is now focused on supporting her to learn functional skills, which will be useful to her when she leaves school.